njbernal/SuperDoc/README.md

 # 🦋️📝️ SuperDoc

-### The modern document editor for the web
+### The modern collaborative document editor for the web

 ## Features
-* ✅ Easily view and edit DOCX and PDF documents online
+* ✅ View and edit DOCX and PDF documents online
-* ✅ Excellent importing/exporting with MS Word (advanced formatting, comments, tracked changes, and *much more*)
+* ✅ Has excellent MS Word compatibility supporting importing/exporting, advanced formatting, comments, tracked changes, and more
-* ✅ Full real-time collaboration with multiplayer editing, live updates, commenting, and revision history (and pluggable into any backend)
+* ✅ Supports real-time collaboration with multiplayer editing, live updates, commenting, sharing, and revision history (and pluggable into any backend)
-* ✅ A lightweight frontend JS library designed to work well with Vue, React, vanilla JS, or *new-trendy-JS-library-of-choice*
+* ✅ Integrates with only a frontend JS library designed to work well with Vue, React, vanilla JS, and more
 * ✅ Architected for modularity and easy extensibility
 * ✅ Fully available under both an [Open Source license (AGPLv3) for community use](https://www.gnu.org/licenses/agpl-3.0.html) and a [Commercial license for enterprise use](https://www.harbourshare.com/request-a-license)
 * ✅ Created and actively-developed by [⛵️ Harbour - Superpowered contract management](https://www.harbourshare.com) and the SuperDoc community